Read our updated policies and telehealth options to respond to COVID-19

 Counseling is a collaborative process and Emilie and the client together determine therapeutic goals.
 She provides a safe, non-judgmental environment where the individual can tell their unique story with treatment plans based on the individual’s strengths and resources.

 Emilie helps adults and couples navigate the difficulties experienced during the transitions in life.
 She uses an integrative approach combining various empirically supported treatment modalities, including EMDR, Cognitive Behavioral Therapy and Strategic Family Therapy.
-Emilie practices out of the Northwoods location.
+Emilie practices out of the Northwoods location via telehealth only.

 Heather holds a Masters in Counseling from Seton Hall University and is a USN veteran.
 She works well with both youth and adult clients as well as couples and families.
 She has experience with a wide range of issues including, anxiety, depression, grief, anger management, alcohol and drug addiction and PTSD.
 In addition, Heather has extensive experience working with families in all stages of the adoption process.